-FYI - I'm taking a break from posting on my blog for a while.
+Hello - I'm taking a break from posting on my blog for a while; however, I am still holding card classes locally (Monterey Peninsula).
 If you have any questions please EMAIL ME

 Welcome to the Pals Blog Hop for July 2016.
 We are thankful you stopped by to take a look at our new 2016 Blog Hop monthly themes.
 This month we are featuring projects using our favorite Stampin’ Up!
 Designer Series Paper as well as coordinating embellishments.
 What we love about Stampin’ Up! is they make it so easy to mix and match colors.
 And, the amazing selection of embellishments provides a wonderful finished look to our projects.
 We hope to provide you with lots of ideas and that you enjoy our creations.